posit-dev/positron/extensions/positron-python/news/README.md

 Our changelog is automatically generate from individual news entries.
 This alleviates the burden of having to go back and try to figure out what changed in a release.
 It also helps tie pull requests back to the issue(s) it addresses.
+Finally, it avoids merge conflicts if multiple pull requests try to edit the changelog.

 ## Entries

-Each news entries is represented by a Markdown file that contains the relevant details of what changed.
-The file name of the news entry is the issue that corresponds to the change along with an option nonce in case a single issue corresponds to multiple changes.
+Each news entry is represented by a Markdown file that contains the relevant details of what changed.
+The file name of the news entry is the issue that corresponds to the change along with an optional nonce in case a single issue corresponds to multiple changes.
 The directory the news entry is saved in specifies what section of the changelog the change corresponds to.
+External contributors should also make sure to thank themselves for taking the time and effort to contribute.

 As an example, a change corresponding to a bug reported in issue #42 would be saved in the `1 Fixes` directory and named `42.md`